denisjgr/Go-Project-Modelbased-SE/README.md

 Here we are testing the sync.Once object which will perform exactly one action.
 ## TestMutexLockUnlock
 Here we are testing the sync.Mutex Lock/Unlock capabilities.
+## TestWaitGroup
+Here we are testing sync.WaitGroup which waits for a collection of goroutines to finish.